nikkopaolo/familytree/README.md

 - Branch owners can edit members in their assigned branch (based on `branch_root_id`).
 - Guests can only submit suggestions and cannot approve.
 - Clans can be public (`is_public = true`) for guest read access.

+## Admin Bootstrap
+When a signed-in user's email matches `SUPER_ADMIN_EMAILS`, the app auto-assigns admin membership for all clans using the server-side service role key.

 ## Import / Export
 - CSV: exports and imports a flat list of people (no relationships).